What is FAFSA Used For?

-The FAFSA is the most important tool available to finance your education, and while the term may be familiar, some don't know what it means.
-What does FAFSA stand for?
-It stands for the Free Application for Federal Student Aid.
-If there's one thing you need to know about it, it's this: You don't have to be intimidated.
+The FAFSA is the most important tool available to finance your education.
+It stands for the Free Application for Federal Student Aid, and if there's one thing you need to know about it, it's this: You don't have to be intimidated.

 “It’s the tool the government uses to measure a family’s financial strength,” Sedita said.
 “The FAFSA is the only way you will receive any federal funding.”

-Although you are applying for federal aid, the process is coordinated through the school or schools you plan to apply to.
+Although you're applying for federal aid, the process is coordinated through the school or schools you plan to apply to.

-"It is completed on studentaid.gov, and any U.S. citizen can apply for the FAFSA," said Donna Camire, a SNHU Global Campus director of Student Financial Services.
+"It is completed on studentaid.gov, and any U.S. citizen can apply," said Donna Camire, an SNHU Global Campus director of Student Financial Services.
 "The amount and type of financial aid that will be offered to you will be based on information provided on the FAFSA."

 Federal student aid is the best way to pay for college for several reasons.
-First, you may qualify for grants, which is money the government gives you that you don’t need to repay.
-Any loans you accept, you will have to repay, but they have lower interest rates and repayment doesn’t begin until you graduate or otherwise stop going to school.
+First, you may qualify for grants, which is money the government awards you that you don’t need to repay.
+Any loans you accept, you will have to repay, but they typically have lower interest rates than private loans, and repayment doesn’t begin until you graduate or otherwise stop going to school.
 Also, if you qualify for a subsidized loan, the interest doesn’t begin accruing until you leave school.

 “We try to promote FAFSA first,” said Roisin Bettencourt, a team lead on SNHU’s Student Financial Services team.
 “We would always tell a student to get the better aid through the government first.”